tonyh1306/OBRE-Vision-through-a-screen/intellij/doc/vision.md

 ## 1. Introduction

-We envision an Object Recognition Application that is an app as an accessibility application for low-vision users.
-It's goal is to provide accessibility for visually-impaired individuals.
-It does this through real-time notification with the video feed with a user-friendly and out-of-the-box experience.
+We envision an **Object Recognition Application** as an accessibility tool for low-vision and visually-impaired users.
+The app enables users to recognize objects from video streams and images, and to read text in their environment, all through real-time audio feedback.
+It provides an out-of-the-box experience that requires no login and prioritizes ease of use.

 ## 2. Business case